Reading time: 4 min.

 How else can alcohol affect your body?

-The underlying point is that alcohol is not good for your body.
+The underlying point is that drinking alcohol is not good for your body.
 Even if it doesn’t directly cause hair loss, it can cause a range of issues that can potentially end up triggering hair loss.

 Conditions like rosacea, scalp psoriasis, anxiety, and depression are all linked to hair loss, and can be exacerbated by alcohol.